jmjatlanta/bitshares-core-wiki/Testing-HF-1268:-Market-Fee-Sharing.md

 There might be many vesting balances listed.
 Find the vesting balance of type `market_fee_sharing` with `asset_id` that matches the `id` of ASSET.
 Note the `id` of the vesting balance (e.g. "1.13.z") to use in the next step.

-Withdraw the vesting balance with the vesting_balance_withdraw_operation which has operation identifier of 33.
+Withdraw the vesting balance with the `vesting_balance_withdraw_operation` which has an [operation identifier of 33](https://github.com/bitshares/bitshares-core/blob/8c1a78b7f3f0083abee695c1b8a9b944f2c4a1be/libraries/chain/include/graphene/chain/protocol/operations.hpp#L84).
 This will require building a transaction in the CLI Wallet.

 ```
 begin_builder_transaction